SmartContractSecurity/SWC-registry/README.md

 OMN-[CLASS]-[SUBCLASS]
 ```

 Each identifier has a descriptive markdown file in the `taxonomy` directory.
-For example, the `OMN-ARITH-OVERFLOW` identifier has its meta information stored in `./taxonomy/OMN-ARITH-OVERFLOW.md` for example.
+For example, the `OMN-ARITH-OVERFLOW` identifier has its meta information stored in [OMN-ARITH-OVERFLOW.md](./taxonomy/OMN-ARITH-OVERFLOW.md).